FreeBSD manual

 Sets up disks like autopart and partedit, but non-

-interactively according to the disk setup specified
+interactively according to the disk setup specified in

-three-part argument:
+part argument:

 disk [scheme] [{partitions}]

 Multiple disk setups are separated by semicolons.
+The

-window (as in autopart) for the destination disk or,
+autopart) for the destination disk or, if there is only

-automatically select it.
-The scheme argument
+one possible disk, will automatically select it.
+The

-specifies the gpart(8) partition scheme to apply to
+scheme argument specifies the gpart(8) partition scheme

-the disk.
-If scheme is unspecified, scriptedpart
+to apply to the disk.
+If scheme is unspecified,

-platform.
-The partitions argument is also optional
+your platform.
+The partitions argument is also

-a comma-separated list of partitions to create
+consists of a comma-separated list of partitions to

-enclosed in curly braces.
+create enclosed in curly braces.
 Each partition

 declaration takes the form